The 5 Best Mobile Credit Card Readers for Your Small Business in 2018

 The best mobile credit card readers

-Here are our favorite mobile credit card readers for small businesses.
+Here are our favorite mobile credit card processors for small-businesses payment processing:

 Mobile card readers, compared

 We’ll get into the nitty-gritty of each product we reviewed below, but here’s a quick look at how each brand compares to one another in key areas.

 2.7% + 0¢**

 3.4% + 19¢

 3.5% + 15¢